maxime1992/web-template/README.md

 - [optional] Run "**npm install -g bower**"
   If you don't have bower installed, this is going to install it globally.

+# Dev is done and you're moving to prod env ?
+Sure !
+A Grunt file has been prepared for you !
+No need to worry about concating css, compiling js, optimizing your pics, ...
+Just run "**grunt**" with your favourite terminal from the root of the project.
+A "dist" folder will be created.
+You're ready !

 # Quick custom
 Before you really start your own projet, i recommend you to search for "CUSTOM" occurrences in the project.